guettli/intranets/README.md

 There are several open source wikis: [DokuWiki](https://www.dokuwiki.org/dokuwiki), [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome), ...
 See [Comparison of wiki software](https://en.wikipedia.org/wiki/Comparison_of_wiki_software)

-I worked with DokuWiki, MediaWiki and Confluence.
+I worked with DokuWiki, MediaWiki, Trac and Confluence.
 Today I would choose DokuWiki, but before I would have a look at modern alternatives.

 This text is about how to use a wiki system for a intranet knowledge base.